 Biosensors are going to save lives worldwide

-TNO is at an advanced stage in the development of a biosensor, a small device that can analyse a drop of blood to determine whether someone has been exposed to nerve gas, has an infectious disease or has had a heart attack.
+Delta Diagnostics is at an advanced stage in the development of a platform with which various diagnostic tests can be developed.
+Such a test consists of a small device that can analyse a drop of blood to determine whether someone has an infectious disease or has had a heart attack.
 Now that optical and biological experts have demonstrated the workings of the method in the laboratory, it is a matter of manufacturing a device that must be compact, light and affordable.

 There are multiple applications.
 In acute situations, a doctor or ambulance worker who has been called to help can immediately determine whether a person is having a heart attack or stroke and act on it quickly.
-In remote areas where there is no clinical lab or even electricity, the biosensor is a godsend.
+For example, in screening applications, cancer can be diagnosed early.
+The biosensor is also a solution in remote areas where there is no clinical lab or even electricity is lacking.

 Delta Diagnostics was founded by TNO in 2018 and will take the device from the lab to production.